 Learn How to Make Whole Wheat Pizza Dough!
 It is made with 100% whole wheat flour and some spices.

-This Homemade Tomato Sauce made with onions, garlic, olive oil, tomatoes, bay leaves and seasonings.
+This Homemade Tomato Sauce is made with onions, garlic, olive oil, tomatoes, bay leaves and seasonings.

-Learn How to Make Basic Vinaigrette and make a preservatives free salad dressing.
+Learn How to Make Basic Vinaigrette and make a preservative-free salad dressing.

 Is it sad I’m terrified of the pressure cooker?!
 I would use it all the time to make lentils for daals but I’ve never used one!
 This is a great reason to get over that fear 🙂 Sometimes the simplest food is the best!